-Starting July 18, 2017, Google OAuth clients that request certain sensitive OAuth scopes will be subject to verification by Google.
+Google OAuth clients that request certain sensitive OAuth scopes are subject to verification by Google.

 This change applies to Google OAuth web clients, including those used by all Apps Script projects.
 By verifying your app with Google, you can remove the unverified app screen from your authorization flow and give your users confidence that your app is non-malicious.

 Add-ons, web apps, and other deployments (such as apps that use the Apps Script API) may need verification.